NicoleJaneway/ea-software-engineers/README.md

 Created by EA Software Engineers

-- [Ideact.it](https://app.ideact.it/) – A tool to evaluate different cause areas and ideas by assigning significance values to different variables.
-The tool tries to combine the ITN framework with personal factors and give a clear visulisation of this.
-(Zak)
+- [Ideact.it](https://app.ideact.it/) – a tool to evaluate different cause areas and ideas by assigning significance values to different variables.
+The tool tries to combine the important, tractable, neglected ITN framework with personal factors and give a clear visulisation of this.
+POC: [Zak Watts](https://docs.google.com/presentation/d/1T11dj1I3c23ZMLGWL-EYZVVJkgOv9coNR1355MWojOA/edit#slide=id.g200427df15d_1_0).
-- [Your Project Name]() – A short description about your project
+- [Your Project Name]() – a short description about your project

 ## Open Source Projects